-You will have to be comfortable walking the fine line between compassionate noticing and snooping.
-The supervisor or employee might ask for something you can’t approve but you can decline in a compassionate way.
+The supervisor or employee might ask for some kind of policy exception you can’t approve but you can decline in a compassionate way.
 Say the employee wants extra paid time off but doesn’t have any accrued.
-Even though you may have to say no to this, you can offer creative alternatives – two-weeks of part-time work, leaving early one day per week, etc. In addition, an Employee Assistance Program (EAP) is a wonderful support and structure to help the company promote employee well-being.
+Even though you may have to say no to additional paid time off, you can offer creative alternatives – two-weeks of part-time work, leaving early one day per week, etc. In addition, an Employee Assistance Program (EAP) is a wonderful confidential support structure to help employees sort through challenging times.
 Employee suffering in reaction to upsetting events or personal changes can and typically does improve.
 Such crises have a beginning, middle and end.
 Getting good support can shorten healing time and prevent the onset of more serious symptoms that come from repression and denial.
 Allowing or encouraging an employee to speak to a sympathetic expert early on can make a significant positive difference in the outcome.

 An increasing issue for employees at work is mental illness.
-Every HR manager should know the signs of common mental illness, such as depression, and have some means of providing education to supervisors.
+Every HR manager should know the signs of common mental illness, such as depression, and have some means of providing Information to employees and supervisors.
 Postpartum depression and other situational depressions become more difficult to treat the longer they are ignored.
 You would see clear signs at work: worsening performance levels; difficulty concentrating or remembering things; withdrawal from co-workers; weight loss or gain and increasing requests for time off.
 Mental health experts urge employers to provide basic psycho-educational materials to supervisors and employees and an EAP is really essential here.
 Having the EAP allows a manager or HR professional to step back and hand off support to a trained professional who is required to maintain confidentiality.
-Also, watch for signs of trauma after a workplace event such as: serious injury, assault or crime that involves co-workers.
+Also, watch for signs of trauma after a workplace event such as: serious employee injury, assault or crime that involves co-workers.
 Here is one of many resources you can access for help in this area: The Workplace Trauma Center.